10 chocolate-box villages near London to visit this winter

-Winter in London can be a lot of fun, what with all the twinkling light shows and vast ice-skating rinks and dazzling pantomime performances.
+The colder months in London can be a lot of fun, what with all the twinkling light shows and vast ice-skating rinks popping up, not forgetting the dazzling pantomime performances.
 It’s also the ideal time to get out into the proper countryside, though (and not just wander around the Heath).
 So where should you head on your next festive day trip?There are plenty of relaxing country walks, picturesque seaside towns and secluded areas of outstanding natural beauty within easy reach of the city.
 But there are also loads of gorgeous, sleepy villages – many of which wouldn’t look out of place on a Christmas card.We’ve collected ten of the prettiest ones you can easily visit, taken from the book ‘Escape London’ by Yolanda Zappaterra.
 You may have experienced their period charm in a film or TV show, but nothing beats a leisurely stroll through their winding streets, followed by a well-earned pint by a roaring pub fire.This article includes affiliate links.
 These links have no influence on our editorial content.
 For more information, click here.

 The best hotels in Brighton

 Brighton's breezy access from London and its proximity to the rolling countryside of the South Downs has made it an easy go-to for city escapees for decades.
 And while its myriad pleasures, from chips on the pier to ice cream on the beach, via antiques shopping and trawling for vintage in the Lanes, are readily available on a day trip, it's better to make a night of it.
 Stay at one of Brighton's best hotels and you can kick back with a cold drink in one of the city's excellent pubs and head to a club and party into the small hours without having to make the mad dash for the last train.
 Whatever your budget, these are the places to spend the night in the UK's coolest seaside city.
 Recommended: the best Brighton AirbnbsRecommended: the best hotels in Brighton